magomimmo/modern-cljs/doc/tutorial-14.md

 ### Fix the failed test

-By having changed the `Calculate` input from `type="button"` to `type="submit"`, when the user now clicks it, the control passes to the `action="/shopping"` and it submits a POST request to the server.
+Now that we have changed the `Calculate` input from `type="button"` to `type="submit"`, when the user clicks it then control passes to the `action="/shopping"` and submits a POST request to the server.
 The server then responds by calling the handler function which is now associated with the POST "/shopping" route.

-We already afforded this problem in a [previous tutorial][8] dedicated to the `login` example and we solved it by preventing the above to happen.
+We already dealt with this problem in a [previous tutorial][8] dedicated to the `login` example.
+We solved it by preventing the above from happening.

 We need to code the same thing in the `src/cljs/modern_cljs/shopping.cljs` file.

-Open the `shopping.cljs` file and modify the function associated to the `click` event as follows.
+Open the `shopping.cljs` file and modify the function associated with the `click` event as follows.

 ```clojure